Book your Xmas supermarket delivery slots now with spots at Asda, Sainsbury's and Waitrose all still available - here's when and how to do it

 What to watch out for when booking delivery slots

 - Get in quickly.
-Ocado has sold out of Christmas delivery slots already.
+Ocado has largely sold out of Christmas delivery slots already.

 - Watch out if booking close to delivery date.
-Co-op and Iceland, for example, could be riskier options as you'll be waiting until nearer the time to get your slot as they don't have specific Christmas releases.
-This may leave you with fewer options if you miss out.
-But it could be a good back-up plan if you miss out on slots at other retailers.
+Co-op and Iceland, for example, could be riskier options as you'll be waiting until nearer the big day to get your slot as they don't have specific Christmas delivery dates.
+This may leave you with fewer options if you miss out but it could be a good back-up plan if you miss out on slots elsewhere.

 - Check if you can edit orders.
 Many shops, including Asda, Sainsbury's, Tesco and Waitrose, let you make an unlimited number of changes to your order by certain deadlines.
 So, even if you're not sure what your final shopping list will be, it could be worth getting your order in with just a few items and making edits later.